KeckObservatory/mKTL/doc/protocol.rst

 *Field*		*Description*
 ===============	===============================================================
 **request**	Only issued by a client, making a request of a server.
+		The potential values for the request field are all described in the :ref:`request_types` section.

 **message**	Only issued by a server, to be interpreted by the client.
 		This is a one-word assertion of the type of content